 - Hispanic Michael Trevino plays the white Tyler Lockwood who is descended from Native Americans on The Vampire Diaries

 - Also neither Paul Wesley or Ian Somerhalder who play the Italian-American Salvatores have any Italian in them and none of the actors who play the Originals have any Scandinavian ancestry.

-- Betty's father in Ugly Betty is Mexican , but the actor who played him Tony Plana is Cuban.
-Her extended family from the episode "A Tree Grows in Guadalajara", which was composed of Justina Machado (Puerto-Rican-American), Rita Moreno (Puerto Rican) and Lillian Hurst (Puerto Rican).
+- Betty's father in Ugly Betty is Mexican , but the actor who played him, Tony Plana, is Cuban.
+Her extended family from the episode "A Tree Grows in Guadalajara" was composed of Justina Machado (Puerto Rican-American), Rita Moreno (Puerto Rican) and Lillian Hurst (Puerto Rican).
 The episode also had Lilyan Chauvin (French!) playing a Mexican native.

 - The animal hunter in Eureka has a horrific supposed Australian accent.
-To an actual Australian, it sounds like a strangled mix of South African, Irish, New Zealand accents using occasional Australian words.
+To an actual Australian, it sounds like a strangled mix of South African, Irish and New Zealand accents using occasional Australian words.

 - SF Debris humorously lampshades this tropes in his review of Star Trek: The Next Generation with the quote and video above where Brit Patrick Stewart plays Frenchman Jean-Luc Picard, with his own British accent.

 - The British accent is at least a decent second choice.
 A Frenchman who speaks English completely fluently will tend to sound British, as that's the accent taught in French schools.

 - For that matter, there's no real reason to suppose that a French accent of 200 years in the future would sound anything like a French accent of today.
 For all we know, all the other characters are thinking "Oh my God, he's such a Frog" every time he opens his mouth.

 - Stewart spoke French in just one episode of the entire series, which was passable but of course English-accented.